fido-alliance/conformance-test-tools-resources/docs/FIDO2/Getting-GetInfo-Snapshot.md

 How to get GetInfo snapshot for your MDS3 metadata
 ===

 1. Download the latest conformance test tools from [builds.fidoalliance.org](https://builds.fidoalliance.org/).
 Check that it's 1.6.32 or higher.
-(If main folder missing, check Experimental)
+(If version is missing in the main folder missing, check experimental)

 2. Open the test tools, and press the menu button in the top right corner.